hashicorp/waypoint-examples/project-templates/ecs/basic/README.md

 Create the baseline infrastructure with the following steps in your CLI.

-1. Navigate to the `terraform-aws-example-network` directory found in this example and run `terraform init` and the `terraform apply` command.
+1. Navigate to the `terraform-aws-example-microservice-infra` directory found in this example and run `terraform init` and the  `terraform apply -var=vpc_name=example-cluster` command.

-2. Navigate to the `terraform-aws-example-microservice-infra` directory found in this example and run `terraform init` and the  `terraform apply` command.
+2. Navigate to the `terraform-aws-example-network` directory found in this example and run `terraform init` and the `terraform apply -var=vpc_name=example-vpc` command.

 ### Terraform Module Creation
 Now that we've created the base shared infrastructure, we can move on to app-specific infrastructure.